SleepyDroids/316_SBA_DOM/README.md

 - Cached an element using both selectElementById and querySelector.
 - Utilized the parent-child-sibling relationship multiple times to navigate between elements at least once.
-- Iterated over a collection of elements to accomplish some task.
 - Created many elements using createElement.
 - Utilized appendChild and/or prepend to add new elements to the DOM.
 - Utilized the DocumentFragment interface and also utilized it to append content to the DOM from inside of a function.